the-house-of-wisdom/house-of-wisdom/README.md

 ## License

-House of Wisdom is released under the [MIT License](LICENSE), ensuring that it remains open, free, and accessible to developers and educators worldwide.
+House Of Wisdom is released under the [MIT License](LICENSE), ensuring that it remains open, free, and accessible to developers and educators worldwide.

 ---